d-krupke/cpsat-primer/README.md

 #### Example of a Case where we have to use a Cactus Plot

-Building on our previous discussion of a more straightforward benchmark, let's explore a scenario that introduces unique challenges:
+Building on our previous discussion of a more straightforward benchmark, let's explore a scenario that introduces some challenges:

 1. The difficulty in aggregating benchmark data due to its limited size and heterogeneous nature.